NoRest4AWhearry/lottery/README.md

 # LOTTERY

-This program will choose a random lottery combination for the Powerball lottery when you cannot choose one for yourself.
+This program will choose a random lottery combination for the Powerball or Mega Millions lottery when you cannot choose one for yourself.